anandchndrn93/Test-Automation-Robot-Framework/README.md

 Run the command   pabot --processes 2 --outputdir results -i SANITY Auto-Scripts/Tests to run Sanity rests.
 The number 2 denotes the parrallel threads being run.

 Run the command   pabot --processes 2 --outputdir results -i REG Auto-Scripts/Tests to run Regression tests.
 The number 2 denotes the parrallel threads being run.

+Reports and logs can be found in results folder